jamesmcdonald112/dev-journal/projects/ecommerce/nick/security/Automation.md

 For an Astro site:

-- Occasional dependency updates (once every 6–12 months)
+- Occasional dependency updates (once every 6–12 months) - Dependabot

 - Update business info if they change office/number